 Operation School Bell®

-Operation School Bell® is the flagship program of Assistance League chapters across the United States.
+Operation School Bell is the flagship program of Assistance League chapters across the United States.
 Austin’s Operation School Bell provides school-age children in need with a wardrobe of new school clothing, shoes, and toiletries.
-Our goal in 2018-19 is to have clothed 100,000 children since our inception, helping them feel good about themselves.
+Since the inception of the program, we have clothed nearly 110,866 students.
+In the 2020-2021 year, we provided clothing to more than 3866 students, helping give them the confidence to focus on their education and remain in school.

-Contact: Rinda Gildner, Operation School Bell® Chair, email@example.com
+Contact: Shanna Kribbs, Operation School Bell Chair, firstname.lastname@example.org

 Operation Wish List

-Operation Wish List was created in 2010 to provide an opportunity each year for faculty and staff of a carefully selected Austin ISD elementary school to submit a Wish List of items for ALA to fulfill.
+Operation Wish List was created in 2010 to provide an opportunity each year for faculty and staff of a carefully selected Austin ISD elementary school to submit a Wish List of items for Assistance League of Austin to fulfill.
 The selected items are to enhance the educational experience for their students.
 Other PreK or middle schools in the greater Austin community may also receive educational items.
 Additionally, Operation Wish List provides books for the AISD’s Buford, the Book Bus.

 Contact: Susie Olson and Jane Traugott, Operation Wish List Chairs, email@example.com